DO vs MD | What is the Difference Between a MD and DO Degree? | PCOM

 DO vs MD Degree

-What is the Difference Between a MD and DO Degree?
+What is the Difference Between These Medical Degrees?

-Interested in becoming a doctor?
-You have a choice between two types of degrees: a DO (Doctor of Osteopathic Medicine) degree or a MD (Doctor of Medicine) degree.
+When pursuing a career in medicine, prospective doctors in the U.S. can earn either a DO (Doctor of Osteopathic Medicine) degree or a MD (Doctor of Medicine) degree.

-• complete a bachelor’s degree with a strong emphasis on coursework including chemistry, biology and physics.
+• Earn a bachelor’s degree with a strong emphasis on coursework including chemistry, biology and physics.

-• take the MCAT (Medical College Admission Test), and;
+• Take the MCAT (Medical College Admission Test).

-• prepare for the rigors of medical school with work/volunteer experience and applicable extracurricular activities.
+• Prepare for the rigors of medical school with relevant clinical, volunteer, or research experience.

 • A competitive admissions process.

-• Four years of didactic and clinical training, followed by residencies.
+• Four years of didactic and clinical medical education, followed by residencies.

 • Similar coursework including anatomy, physiology, pathology, pharmacology and more.